 Hi everyone, my name is Jenny Ma.
 I'm a medical student at the University of Alberta.
-This podcast will go over an approach to glaucoma in children and was developed in collaboration with Dr. Chris Novak, a pediatric resident at University of Alberta, and Dr. Natashka Pollock, a pediatric ophthalmologist at University of Alberta.
+This podcast will go over an approach to glaucoma in children and was developed in collaboration with Dr. Chris Novak, a pediatric resident at University of Alberta.
 Glaucoma is a group of diseases characterized by damage to the optic nerve that often occurs when the intraocular pressure is too high.
 This can result in severe and irreversible vision loss.
 The vision loss associated with glaucoma usually starts from the periphery so many patients do not notice it until the visual field defect is advanced.
 Thus it is important for primary care providers and pediatricians to notice the symptoms and signs of glaucoma.
 Despite similarities to glaucoma in adults, the clinical findings and surgical management of pediatric glaucoma vastly differ.